iwoty/cars-management-oop/README.md

 ### `load_cars_from_csv`

 Create `load_cars_from_csv` method in `Garage` class.
-It should take 1 parameter:
+It should take 2 parameters:

+* `address` - garage's address
 * `csv_path` - path to CSV file

+This method should return `Garage object`.
+The space of garage is equal to the amount of cars in CSV file.

 First row in CSV file contains column headers

-Warning!
-Let's assume we can insert cars as long as there is enough space in garage